© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Abbey precinct wall on Gold Hill is a scheduled monument protected by Historic England under reference 1004559.
 View the official record →

-Abbey precinct wall on Gold Hill is a medieval stone wall forming part of the precinct boundary of Shaftesbury Abbey in Dorset.
+Abbey precinct wall on Gold Hill is a medieval defensive structure forming part of the precinct boundary of a monastic establishment in Shaftesbury, Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004559.

 Abbey precinct wall on Gold Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004559.